ZinSoeTun/ZinSoeTun/README.md

-👋 Hi, I'm [Zin Soe Tun]!
+<h1>👋 Hi, I'm [Zin Soe Tun]!<h1>
 🚀 About Me
 I am a passionate Web Developer and Backend Developer with a strong foundation in both frontend and backend technologies.
-With a keen eye for detail and a commitment to delivering high-quality code, I strive to create seamless and efficient web applications that solve real-world problems.
+With a keen eye for detail and a commitment to delivering high-quality code, I strive to create seamless and efficient web applications that solve real-world problems.<br>
 👀 I'm passionate about coding and learning new languages.
-I thrive in diverse environments and enjoy adapting to new challenges.
+I thrive in diverse environments and enjoy adapting to new challenges.<br>
-🌱 Currently, I'm immersing myself in programming languages and enhancing my communication skills in English and Korean.
+🌱 Currently, I'm immersing myself in programming languages and enhancing my communication skills in English and Korean.<br>
-💞️ I'm eager to collaborate with like-minded individuals who bring diverse perspectives and a positive outlook to every project.<br>
+💞️ I'm eager to collaborate with like-minded individuals who bring diverse perspectives and a positive outlook to every project.<br><br>
 I believe in working with dedication when it's time to focus, and valuing rest and reflection during downtime.<br>
 I'm always open to advice on managing pressure and eager to contribute to solving environmental issues.<br>
 Whether as a friend, mentor, or collaborator, I look forward to building meaningful connections and working together towards shared goals.<br>